-Undergraduate students in Chemical and Biomolecular Engineering share with faculty a congenial atmosphere and an excitement for the ever-expanding range of processes and technologies which are based on chemical and biomolecular engineering principles.
+Chemical and Biomolecular Engineers tackle a remarkable variety of challenges, “from quantum mechanics to techno-economics”, using basic science, math, and engineering principles.
+Here at Penn, undergraduate students in Chemical and Biomolecular Engineering share with faculty a congenial atmosphere and an excitement for the ever-expanding range of processes and technologies which are based on chemical and biomolecular engineering principles.

-Small class sizes allow close contact and frequent exchanges between professors and students on a one-to-one basis.
 Undergraduate research opportunities are regularly available with many faculty research groups.
 Emphasis on the basics of chemistry, biomolecular and engineering science is the key to the great flexibility and power offered by a degree in chemical and biomolecular engineering in a rapidly changing technological environment.
-Penn's chemical engineering curriculum is designed to ensure that every student receives thorough training in fundamental concepts of permanent relevance and the physical, biotechnological, and chemical principles underlying the engineering profession.
+Penn’s chemical engineering curriculum is designed to ensure that every student receives thorough training in fundamental concepts of permanent relevance and the physical, biotechnological, and chemical principles underlying the engineering profession.

 Developing next-gen bioconjugation platforms as a scientist at Alpha Thera

 Providing sustainable solutions as a Process Engineer at WL Gore and Associates

 Performing cutting edge research at Penn’s Smilow Center